PhD, Johns Hopkins Bloomberg School of Public Health, 2000

 MBCHB, Makerere University, 1989

-Over 24 years in Global/Public Health, served at national and global levels.
+Over 27 years in Global/Public Health, served at national and global levels.
 Experiences include mid-level health program management and evaluation, evidence synthesis, development of national health strategies, health policy and systems research, epidemiological research, implementation research, analysis and support of international programs.
 Currently Senior Scientist, Health Systems Program and Director, Health Systems Summer Institute, Department of International Health.
 Currently Principal Investigator for the Bloomberg Philanthropies Data for Health Initiative research program on use of digital technologies for NCD risk factor surveillance.
 Currently serves as a member of the Scientific and Technical Advisory Committee (STAC) of the WHO/Alliance for Health Policy and Systems Research, and is on the Steering Committee of UNICEF’s global training program in Health Systems Strengthening.

 Previously served as Senior Specialist, Outcomes and Impact/M&E, Gavi Alliance Secretariat (Geneva) and as Team Leader, Knowledge Brokering and Evidence, WHO/GHWA (Geneva); Senior Lecturer/Associate Professor and Head, Dept of Health Policy, Planning and Management, Makerere University SPH; Research Fellow, Makerere; Medical Officer, Uganda MOH;